awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartMedicalTranscriptionJob.md

 # StartMedicalTranscriptionJob<a name="API_StartMedicalTranscriptionJob"></a>

-Start a batch job to transcribe medical speech to text\.
+Starts a batch job to transcribe medical speech to text\.

 ## Request Syntax<a name="API_StartMedicalTranscriptionJob_RequestSyntax"></a>